Our Business Practices

 - Review and approve corporate goals and objectives relevant to the compensation of the Chief Executive Officer, evaluate his or her performance in light of those goals and objectives, and determine his or her compensation level based on that evaluation.
 In determining the long-term incentive component of Chief Executive Officer compensation, the Committee should consider the Company's performance and relative shareholder returns, the value of similar incentive awards to counterparts at comparable companies, the awards given to the Chief Executive Officer in past years and such other factors as the Committee considers appropriate.

-- Review and discuss with the Company's management the Compensation Discussion and Analysis required by the rules of the Securities and Exchange Commission.
-Based on such review and discussion, the Committee shall determine whether to recommend to the Board of Directors of the Company that the Compensation Discussion and Analysis be included in the Company's annual report or proxy statement for the annual meeting of stockholders.
-The Committee shall provide, over the names of the members of the Committee, the required Committee report for the Company's annual report or proxy statement for the annual meeting of stockholders.
+- Review and discuss with the Company's management the Compensation Discussion and Analysis ("CD&A") and other related disclosures required by the rules of the Securities and Exchange Commission, including Item 407(e)(4) of Regulation S-K. Based on such review and discussion, the Committee shall determine whether to recommend to the Board that the CD&A be included in the Parent's annual report or proxy statement for the annual meeting of stockholders.
+The Committee shall provide, over the names of the members of the Committee, the required Committee report for the Parent's annual report or proxy statement for the annual meeting of stockholders.

-- Oversee the Company's policies on structuring compensation programs for executive officers, including stock ownership guidelines and share retention requirements, analysis of tax deductibility, and, as and when required, establish performance goals and certify that performance goals have been attained for purposes of Internal Revenue Code Section 162(m).
+- Oversee the Company's policies on structuring compensation programs for executive officers, including stock ownership guidelines and share retention requirements, analysis of tax deductibility, and, as and when required, establish performance goals and certify that performance goals have been attained for purposes of making awards under incentive plans applicable to executive officers of the Company.

 - Review and approve any employment agreement, new hire award or new hire payment proposed to be made with or to a proposed or current executive officer.